Issue Briefs

 Students attending college should expect to find a safe and supportive campus environment.
-Campus safety issues—particularly as they relate to incidents of sexual assault—are receiving heightened national attention, as they should.
-Initiatives to enhance campus safety must assure the safety and fair treatment of all students.
+Campus safety issues—particularly as they relate to incidents of sexual assault or other forms of sex discrimination—have received heightened national attention over the past decade.
+Initiatives to enhance campus safety and combat discrimination must assure the safety and fair treatment of all students.
 They must also be flexible enough to be adapted to the particular circumstances of each institution.

 About

-Colleges and universities have seen an increased and sustained focus on their handling of sexual assaults on their campuses.
-Recent Congresses and the Obama Administration launched numerous initiatives aimed at highlighting the issue, devising approaches to address it, and strengthening enforcement.
-Many states and advocacy groups have also launched initiatives in this area.
-Although the Trump Administration made significant changes to campus sexual assault policies, President Biden is planning to reverse some of those efforts.
+Colleges and universities have seen an increased and sustained focus on their handling of sexual assault and sex discrimination on their campuses.
+Over the past decade, policymakers across the political spectrum have launched numerous initiatives aimed at highlighting the issue, devising approaches to address it, and strengthening enforcement.

 Federal Requirements and Initiatives